-Armed with the results of the 360-degree reviews, we debriefed with the business owner and told him his team was desperate for a strategic business plan.
+Armed with the results of the 360-degree reviews, we debriefed with the business owner and told him his team was desperate for a strategic plan.
 He was surprised.
 He had no idea.
-We were surprised.
-We had no idea he had no idea.
-However, we understood that this busy business owner had been expending massive effort into growing the business.
+We understood that this busy business owner had been expending massive effort into growing the business.
 He had forgotten to stop, reflect, communicate and develop the plan needed to move the team into the clear.
 He was—as the old adage goes—working in the business not on the business.

 So how did it all go?

-Due to time constraints—and wanting to keep the team free to service clients and bring in new ones—we stayed on deck for several months.
-During this time, we worked with individuals in small batches of time to refine the vision, mission and values the business stood for.
+Due to time constraints — and wanting to keep the team free to service clients and bring in new ones — we stayed on deck for several months.
+During this time, we worked with individuals to refine the vision, mission and values the business stood for.

 We also worked with the business to recalibrate, ensuring everyone was clear on fundamentals and on how to move forward.

-We developed a strategic business plan, based on everyone’s valuable input.
+A strategic plan was developed, based on everyone’s valuable input.
 The plan included adjustments to the organisational structure and putting training in place to build capacity from within.
 We also implemented other straightforward efficiencies.